ClearcodeHQ/npm-elasticsearch-simplified/README.md

 // You can, but don't have to pass the config array or any of its values const config = {
-    host: 'elasticsearch', // by default process.env.ELASTIC_HOST
+    host: 'elasticsearch', // by default process.env.ELASTIC_HOST and when no specified - 'localhost'
-    port: 9200, // by default process.env.ELASTIC_P1
+    port: 9200, // by default process.env.ELASTIC_P1 and when no specified - 9200
     maxElasticsearchConnectionRetries: 15, // by default 10
-    retryAfter: 1000, // in miliseconds, by default 5000; every subsequent requests has twice as long waiting time
+    retryAfter: 1000, // in miliseconds, by default 5000; every subsequent requests has twice as long waiting time }
-    requestTimeout: 500 // in miliseconds, by default 3000
-}

 const Connector = new EsConnector(config);